 AT&T Aspire is a campaign to help more students graduate from high school ready for careers and college and to ensure the country is better prepared to meet global competition.

-EMC2 Corporation provides technologies and tools to help other organizations protect valuable information.
+EMC provides technologies and tools to help other organizations protect valuable information.
 With information infrastructure services, software and other services, EMC has been a leader in security for more than 30 years.

 The Official Google Blog's security posts provide insights from Google employees into online safety with their products, technology and Google culture.
 The blog also offers helpful suggestions on how to make the most of your online experiences.